tien315/FNAL-Unity-Project/Documentation/3_set_up_the_data_collection_scene.md

 2. Open the `ur3e_with_gripper` GameObject hierarchy child links all the way down to ee_link.

 3. Right click ee_link and select `Create > Camera`.
 There will now be a camera affixed to the end effector of the robot and the camera origin is tied to the position of the end effector, not its global position within the scene.
-Name this camera 'WristCamera'.
+Name this camera 'Wrist Camera'.

 4. You'll notice that the camera is pointed in a strange direction and it may not be oriented correctly.
-Make sure the `WristCamera` GameObject is selected and change the coordinates to the following:
+Make sure the `Wrist Camera` GameObject is selected and change the coordinates to the following:

 <p align="center">
 <img src="Images/3_wrist_camera_settings.png"/>